Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Biological Significance

-An erythrocyte selenium level within the optimal range reflects sufficient dietary intake to support selenoprotein activity.
-The glutathione-dependent antioxidant system operates at full capacity and thyroid T4-to-T3 conversion proceeds normally.
+A serum selenium level within the optimal range reflects sufficient dietary intake to support selenoprotein activity.

 Low values indicate intake that falls short of the body’s requirements.
-Several factors may explain this status: a diet low in selenium sources, impaired intestinal absorption or increased needs linked to chronic oxidative stress.
-The erythrocyte measurement integrates status over approximately 120 days, smoothing out short-term variations.
+Several factors may explain this status: a diet low in selenium sources, impaired intestinal absorption or an ongoing inflammatory response, which lowers the measured concentration.
+The serum measurement reflects intake over the preceding weeks: after a change in intake, a steady state is reached in about ten weeks.

 Regular monitoring of this marker tracks status over time.
 Combining it with other antioxidant markers, such as zinc and copper, provides a more complete picture of cellular defence capacity.